How to Use Pantone’s 2021 Colors of the Year in Your Designs

 But how can these colors be used in your designs?
 Beyond just importing the colors themselves into your color palette, how can these colors be used in a way that harmonizes with Pantone's vision?

-This artist used the two base colors in her illustration, but also included complementary shades to give her piece a sense of depth.
+This artist used the two base colors in her illustration but also included complimentary neutral and gray shades to give her piece a sense of depth.

-This artist used the colors to create a surreal sense of space in this piece.
+This artist used the new colors of the year to create a surreal sense of space in this piece.
 Here, the hopefulness of the cheerful yellow greatly outweighs the gray.

 It's clear that the applications and uses for these Colors of the Year are nearly endless, and help to provide designers with a deeper understanding of color theory.
 Will you be using these colors in your upcoming designs?
 If you do, use the hashtag #vectornator to let us know!
 And, as always, don't forget to download Vectornator!